Type species: Neoris huttoni Moore, 1862.

 Holarctic; western Palaearctic region: Monocentric -- Syrian refuge.

 Wingspan 103--117mm.
-Superficially similar to S. atlantica, but with a very distinct broad pale outer margin to the double postmedial band on all wings.
-Significantly larger than all the other subspecies of N. huttoni, and often very brightly marked.
+Superficially similar to Saturnia atlantica, but with a very distinct broad pale outer margin to the double postmedial band on all wings.
+On average larger than the other subspecies of Neoris huttoni, and often very brightly marked.

 This nocturnal species inhabits river valleys with a good growth of riverine trees and shrubs, occurring at between 1200 and 1500m altitude.